bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 Next, we will add two intents to the application.
 At the top left of the menu panel, you will see an area for intents.
 All applications come with one pre-defined intent, **None**.
 This will recognize user statements that have nothing to do with the application, for example if someone says "Get me a great cookie recipe".

-Go ahead and click **+** next to **Intents**.
+Go ahead and click **+** next to **Intents** on the horizontal bar.
 You'll see a dialog box appear to add a new intent.
 Enter the intent name of "BookFlight", and the example command that triggers the intent as "Book flight to Paris".
 This will look like the screenshot below.
 ![Add New Intent](./Images/AddNewIntent.PNG)

-Then click **Save**, and the utterance will be presented for labeling.
+Click **Save**, and the utterance will be presented for labeling.
 The intent "BookFlight" (just click on it) will be highlighted, and you will see a drop-down with the entities you've defined.
 Click **Submit** to submit the utterance to your LUIS app.

 ![Labeling Entents](./Images/BookFlightIntent.PNG)

 Next, add a second intent called "GetWeather", with the example command that triggers the intent as "How is the weather in London".
-Click **Save**, then continue by accepting the presented utterance as a "GetWeather" intent and clicking **Submit**.
+Click **Save**, then continue by accepting the presented utterance as a "GetWeather" intent and click **Submit**.

 ######Defining Entities

 On the left-hand panel, you will see an option to add entities.
 We'd like to be able to say what kind of travels we are interested in, and also, for planning purposes, to get an idea of what the weather is like at our travel destination.
 In order to capture the topic of "location", let's create the entity type: "Location".
-To do this, click the "**+**" button on the **Entities** bar, and fill in the resulting text entry box for "Location".
+To do this, click the "**+**" button on the **Entities** bar, and fill in the resulting text entry box by typing "Location".
+You have now created a simple generic entity called "Location", often that is all you may need, but there are more advanced options.

 ######Hierarchical Entities

-You now have the ability to define relationships between entities based on hereditary hierarchical patterns.
+You also have the ability to define relationships between entities based on hereditary hierarchical patterns.
 The generic entity acts as the parent and the children are the specific types, or sub-groups, under the parent, yet both share the same characteristics.
 For example, a generic entity may be called “Location” and the specific children of this parent may be called “ToLocation” and “FromLocation”.
 “Location”, including its children, has now been transformed from being a generic entity to being a specific entity.
 The LUIS service can recognize this type of entity and its children when labeling utterances, building models and training them.

 ######Defining Hierarchical Entities